 First things first: Is it true that thin or naturally straight hair won't hold a curl as well as other hair types?
 Not so, says Potempa.
 "Now, with modern technology, any hair type should be able to hold a curl!"

 Curling irons come in a variety of materials including ceramic, tourmaline, gold, and titanium.
-Ceramic and tourmaline irons are the most popular; they have even heat distribution, control frizz, and do less damage to your hair than other options.
+Ceramic and tourmaline irons are the most popular; they have even heat distribution and control frizz.

 "It's important to be educated on the right heat setting for your hair.
 For example, if you have thick hair, you'll want to use a higher heat setting than someone with thin or fine hair.
 Adjusting the heat setting to your hair type will ensure that your curls hold!"

 Speaking of a proper heat setting, Potempa says digital is the way to go.
 "If you use tools with an analog (dial) heat setting, you don't know what temperature you're using on your hair, and the heat may not be evenly distributed throughout the iron.
 If the heat is inconsistent, then the curl won't last."

 Prep Your Hair

 Prepping before you curl is also instrumental to your style lasting all day.
 A heavy shampoo and conditioner will weigh freshly washed hair down.
 If your hair isn't extremely dry, wash with a light moisture shampoo and conditioner like Nexxus Hydra-Light Weightless Moisture Shampoo ($12) and Conditioner ($17) for a great start to take on the curls.